slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-6/packetizer_raw_output.md

 Specify that the onionCAA dictionary must be keyed by the base ".onion" service name, with all subdomains and wildcard identifiers mapping to that key.

+**Severity:** Medium
+  *Basis:* Insufficient keying specification can result in mismatches between client-supplied and server-expected CAA data, leading to unnecessary errors and interoperability problems.

+**Confidence:** High

 ---